Imnsol/rRPC/README.md

 See [SECURITY.md](SECURITY.md) for detailed security considerations.

-## Project Status
+## Project status

-**This is an experimental research project.** I'm currently developing rRPC solo and **not accepting outside contributions** at this time.
+rRPC is an early-stage research project.
+The repo owner is currently developing rRPC solo and is not accepting outside contributions.
+The project is Apache-2.0 licensed — you're welcome to use and fork it.

-You're welcome to:
-- ✅ Use rRPC in your projects (Apache-2.0 license)
-- ✅ Fork and experiment on your own

-I may open contributions in the future, but for now I'm keeping full control of the codebase to move quickly and maintain architectural coherence.
+If you'd like to follow progress, see the short public roadmap in `docs/ROADMAP.md` and the longer living plan `NEXT_STEPS.md` (internal, detailed).

 ## Use Cases